mwambajoakim/alx-low_level_programming/README.md

 ## 0x09-static_libraries
 Project dives into the creation of static libraries locally and making object files.
 It also shows the creation of a script to automate this process.

+## 0x0A-argc_argv
+A deep dive into command line arguments that are supplied to a program through argc and argv.